vinomanick/ember-event-scheduler/tests/dummy/app/templates/docs/components/toolbar.md

 ```

 ### View
-- The view dropdown lists all the views provided in the calendar options hash and triggers the onViewChange action with the selected view.
+- The view dropdown lists all the views provided in the calendar options hash and triggers the onViewChange action with the selected view and the corresponding view type.

 ```javascript
 const options = {